alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide_image
-  :deck => "suspicious-minds",
-  :slide => 42,
+  slide_image2
+  filename="slide42.png"
-  :alt => "A screenshot from the Code of Conduct, with the text “PyCon UK will not tolerate harassment in any form” highlighted."
+  alt="A screenshot from the Code of Conduct, with the text “PyCon UK will not tolerate harassment in any form” highlighted."
 %}

 This is a snippet from the code of conduct: **PyCon UK will not tolerate harassment**.